aerospike/aerospike-client-c/aerospike/README.md

 	http://msgpack.org/releases/cpp/msgpack-0.5.7.tar.gz

-Just extract the archive, then set the variable MSGPACK_PATH to point to the path of the extracted archive:
+Just extract the archive, then set the variable MSGPACK to point to the path of the extracted archive.

+The variable can be set in your environment:

-	$ export MSGPACK_PATH=~/msgpack-0.5.7
+	$ export MSGPACK=~/msgpack-0.5.7

+Or it can be set when running make:

+	$ make MSGPACK=~/msgpack-0.5.7

 ## Usage